niccholaspage/dsl-builder/README.md

 build.gradle.kts file and add the KSP plugin by following [this guide](https://kotlinlang.org/docs/ksp-quickstart.html#use-your-own-processor-in-a-project) from the Kotlin website.
+Make sure you have added the Maven Central repository to your project as well.
 Once this is done, you will need to add the DSL Builder API and KSP dependencies to your dependencies list, like so:

 ```kotlin